A Semi-supervised Physics-Aware Triple-Stream Underwater Image Enhancement Network: Experimental Settings

-\textbf{Evaluation Metrics.} For the labeled testing data, we used both Peak Signal-to-Noise Ratio (PSNR) and Structural Similarity Index (SSIM) \cite{ssim} to assess the quality of an enhanced image with regard to the reference image.
-Regarding the unlabeled testing data, we used the Underwater Image Quality Measure (UIQM) \cite{uiqm} and Underwater Color Image Quality Evaluation (UCIQE) \cite{uciqe} metrics.
-When the SQUID \cite{water_hl} data set was tested, the Average Reproduction Angular Error ($\bar \psi$) \cite{water_hl} was used to evaluate the quality of color restoration.
+For the labeled testing data, we used Peak Signal-to-Noise Ratio (PSNR), Structural Similarity Index (SSIM) \cite{ssim} and Learned Perceptual Image Patch Similarity (LPIPS) \cite{lpips} to assess the quality of an enhanced image with regard to the reference image.
+Regarding the unlabeled testing data, we used the Underwater Image Fidelity (UIF) \cite{uif} and Multi-scale Image Quality (MUSIQ) \cite{musiq} metrics.
+When the SQUID \cite{water_hl} data set was tested, the Average Reproduction Angular Error ($\bar{\psi}$) \cite{water_hl} was used to evaluate the quality of color restoration.
 Since transmission maps are related to the scene distance, we used the Pearson Correlation Coefficient (PCC) calculated between the estimated transmission maps and the ground-truth depth map to assess the performance of transmission estimation \cite{water_hl}.